paolofuria99/advanced-optimisation-robot-control/assignment_03/README.md

 ├─ plot.py                      [code implementing plotting functions]
-├─ train.py                     [main entry-point for training a model] README.md                       [this readme] report.pdf                      [detailed report of the project]-
+├─ train.py                     [main entry-point for training a model] README.md                       [this readme] report.pdf                      [detailed report of the project]
 ```
 ## Usage
 There are two main entrypoints: `training.py` for training a model, and `eval.py` for evaluating a trained model.